 chien-chaud – hot dog

-A literal translation of its English version.
+A literal translation of this typically North American food.

-clavardage – chat
+clavardage – online chat

 cotteur – sidewalk